Laser Hair Removal Basics

 How Far Apart Should I Schedule Laser Hair Removal Treatments?

 For facial hair removal, schedule your appointments at 4-week intervals.
 For body areas, schedule every 6 weeks.
 Please note that varying from the schedule will affect your results.
 Laser Hair Removal is an excellent option if you have unwanted facial or body hair.
-Call our office and schedule an appointment with Sarah to discuss laser hair removal.
+Call our office and schedule an appointment with us to discuss laser hair removal.